northeastern-rc/rc-public-documentation/docs/source/using-ood/interactiveapps/jupyterlab.md

 1. First, set up a virtual Python environment.
 See {ref}`creating-python` for how to set up a virtual Python environment on the HPC using the terminal.
 1. Type `source activate <yourenvironmentname>` where `<yourenvironmentname>` is the name of your custom environment.
-1. Type `conda install jupyterlab -y` to install jupyterlab in your environment.
+1. Type `conda install jupyterlab -y` to install JupyterLab in your environment.
 :::

 ##  Using OOD to launch JupyterLab Notebook